schultzh/schultzh/pages/about.md

 As an effective computer scientist, I possess a love for learning and a desire to explore complex systems.
 I hope to pursue a career in DevSecOps to concentrate on network security and software development.

 However, the answer to the above question is not DevOps Engineer.
 The answer is servant.
 My passion for computer science is driven by the oppurtunity to better serve others through creative problem solving.

+### Check out the links below to connect with me further!